-These mammals lack teeth and instead possess comb-like structures on top of their upper jaws.
+These mammals lack teeth and possess comb-like structures on top of their upper jaws.
 They feed by filtering the food from the water.
 A baleen whale gulps a mouthful of water filled with lots of fish and plankton.

-It then forces the water through the baleen plates while the food remains inside the mouth where it is swallowed afterward.
+It then forces the water through the baleen plates while the food remains inside the mouth, where it is swallowed afterward.

 The word Pinnipeds is used to refer to a group of fin-footed marine mammals.
-This group comprises the seals, walruses, and sea lions.
+This group comprises seals, walruses, and sea lions.

 These kinds of marine mammals are adapted to spending time both in the water and on land.
-Pinnipeds spend time in the water but may occasionally come onshore to suckle newborns, molt, or to mate.
+Pinnipeds spend time in the water but occasionally come onshore to suckle newborns, molt, or mate.

-The earless or true seals can be identified by looking at their ears.
+The earless or authentic seals can be identified by looking at their ears.
 They have ear holes but lack external ear flaps.
 Also, they have smaller front flippers and glide on land using their bellies.